raspy135/Qun-synthesizer/README.md

 * No volume?
 	* VCF Volume works for most of purpose.
 However in order to utilize clipping(overdrive) logic, attenuate volume at other equipments is recommended.
-	* Other than this, also MIDI CC #7 will contol hardware volume.
+	* Other than this, also MIDI CC #7 will control hardware volume.
 It will lose dynamic range.
 It's not available to control through UI.

 ## External Audio processing